Python-SIP/sip/doc/pyproject_toml.rst

     The boolean value specifies if support for ``manylinux`` in the platform tag of a name of a wheel is enabled.
 By default ``manylinux`` support is enabled.
 It should only be disabled if support for older versions of :program:`pip` is required.
-This is also a user option.
+There is also a corresponding command line option.

 **minimum-glibc-version**
     The minimum GLIBC version required by the project specified as a 2-tuple of